Civic Engagement | Community Service | Service-Learning

 Honors in Community Service

-The only program of its kind in the country, Honors in Community Service promotes civic engagement by selecting second-year medical students in high academic standing based on an interest in community service, faculty recommendations and academic performance.
+Honors in Community Health and Service promotes civic engagement by selecting rising first year medical students in high academic standing based on an interest in community service, faculty recommendations and academic performance.

 Selected students perform a specified number of community service hours each year, identify a service project relating to their professional interest, develop personal and community learning objectives, identify a faculty advisor and a community site to conduct their community service project and develop and present their scholarly project before faculty and peers.